Tuesday, March 28th RoomDraw, McCain Student Center

 - Students sign up for housing in the residence halls, Village apartments and rental houses during a process we call RoomDraw.
 Students register for RoomDraw by submitting their names to the Office of Residence Life.
 These students are then grouped by the number of terms they have been a college student.
 Within each group, student names are randomized and then assigned a number.
 On the evening of RoomDraw, students select a room in the order in which their name is listed.
 This process has been designed with student input.
 Students may sign up their prospective roommate(s) when their name is called (and vice versa!).

 - How are roommates assigned?

-- Roommates are assigned based on their answers to the Roommate Questionnaire portion of the New Student Deposit Form.
+- Roommates are assigned based on their answers to the Roommate Questionnaire portion of the Community Living Agreement.
 Residence Life attempts to match those students who appear compatible in their living preferences.